Donald Davis (storyteller): Background

 Donald Davis was born in Waynesville, North Carolina, a small town in the mountainous region of Western North Carolina.
 As a child, storytelling was a daily part of his family life.
 "My grandmother did lots of telling," Davis recalled to the Winston-Salem Journal.
 "I remember hearing those stories, and I remember by the time I was in the second grade telling other kids in school stories I'd heard my grandmother tell."

 He received a B.A. from Davidson College in 1966 and a Master of Divinity degree from Duke University Divinity School in 1969.
-Davis served as a Methodist minister in High Point, North Carolina for over 20 years before retiring to become a professional storyteller.
+Davis served as a Methodist minister in several cities in North Carolina, including High Point,Andrews, and Charlotte for over 20 years before retiring to become a professional storyteller.

 Storytelling

 Davis currently performs at storytelling festivals, schools and libraries across the country.
 Past storytelling festival appearances include the Village of Tales Ojai Storytelling Festival in California, the Hoosier Storytelling Festival in Indianapolis, Indiana, the Southern Ohio Storytelling Festival, and the Colonial Williamsburg Storytelling Festival in Virginia.
 He is also a regular performer at the National Storytelling Festival in Jonesborough, Tennessee.

 Davis received the Circle of Excellence award in 1996 from the National Storytelling Network after being recognized by his peers as a master storyteller.
-He is the former Chair of the Board of Directors for the National Storytelling Association and has been a featured teller at the Smithsonian Institution and the World’s Fair.
+He is the former chair of the board of directors for the National Storytelling Association and has been a featured teller at the Smithsonian Institution and the World's Fair.

 Davis has appeared on National Public Radio, CNN and ABC's Nightline.
 He also conducts seminars and master classes on storytelling throughout the United States.

 Davis is a strong advocate of storytelling, not just the profession, but also storytelling in everyday life.
 He feels that we connect with one another through the stories that we tell each other across the family dinner table or at a bar after work.
 He believes that stories are really about identity, about who we are, and that technology may be all about moving information but it is in our stories that wisdom is passed down.
-He's best known for his stories in which balimp {this doesn’t seem to be a recognized word} happens.

-Albums and books

 Davis has recorded more than two dozen storytelling albums during approximately two decades.
-He considers himself to be primarily a storyteller, but Davis is also an author.
+He considers himself to be primarily a storyteller, but Davis is also an author of numerous books.
 While the majority of his books are based on his recorded stories, he has also written a novel, a memoir and two educational books about storytelling and language.